Kinship Verification through a Forest Neural Network: Related Work

 \section{Related Work}

-Various approaches have been suggested to overcome kinship verification, from low-level and mid-level features to algorithms such as traditional machine learning, metric learning, deep learning, and hybrid models~\cite{mzoughi2024review,wu2022facial}.
+Researchers have proposed various approaches to address kinship verification, ranging from low- and mid-level features to algorithms such as traditional machine learning, metric learning, deep learning, and hybrid models~\cite{mzoughi2024review,wu2022facial}.

-Early methods are considered to employ detailed and complete facial information for the convenience of face analysis.
-Hence, early methods attempted to discover a description of faces, especially discriminatory features.
-Low-level features such as facial distances, gradient histograms, and color information were applied to determine the kinship relation~\cite{fang2010towards}.
+Additionally, they used detailed, complete facial information to facilitate face analysis in early methods.
+Hence, they attempted to discover a description of faces, especially discriminatory features, using low-level features such as facial distances, gradient histograms, and color information to determine kinship relations~\cite {fang2010towards}.

-Textural features, LBP variants~\cite{bottinok2015multi}, Gabor filter~\cite{zhou2012gabor}, salient facial features~\cite{guo2012kinship}, self-similarity~\cite{kohli2012self}, and SIFT Flow~\cite{puthenputhussery2016sift} were also explored.
-Most papers using this approach used SVM as a classifier in the final stage.
-In a research ~\cite{wang2015leveraging}, appearance and geometric features were applied.
-A pyramid of the face was constructed, and distances between similar blocks of paired images in pyramids were used as appearance features.
-In addition, geometric features and facial landmarks were employed to compute geodesic distances between two face images~\cite{wang2015leveraging}.
-In the recent work~\cite{nader2024enhanced}, color and texture handcrafted techniques such as Heterogeneous Auto-similarities of Characteristics (HASC), Color Correlogram (CC), and Dense Color Histogram (DCH) were combined to increase the accuracy.
+Furthermore, textural features, LBP variants~\cite{bottinok2015multi}, Gabor filter~\cite{zhou2012gabor}, salient facial features~\cite{guo2012kinship}, self-similarity~\cite{kohli2012self}, and SIFT Flow~\cite{puthenputhussery2016sift} were explored.
+Most of them used SVM as a classifier in the final stage.
+In a study \cite{wang2015leveraging}, appearance and geometric features were used to separate family photos from non-family photos.
+Facial landmarks were employed to compute distances between two face images~\cite{wang2015leveraging}.
+From these distances, two groups of code-book associated with different age gaps were generated to distinguish family photos.
+In recent work~\cite{nader2024enhanced}, color and texture handcrafted features such as Heterogeneous Auto-similarities of Characteristics (HASC), Color Correlogram (CC), and Dense Color Histogram (DCH) were combined to improve accuracy.

 Regarding mid-level features, they are between high-level~(labels or values significant in making decisions) and low-level ones; they are more robust because low-level features are directly related to pixel values and not robust to variations.
 Mid-level features are constructed from low-level ones such as SPLE~\cite{zhou2011kinship} and Canonical correlation analysis~\cite{chen2017kinship}.
 Despite the mid-level methods to obtain values, attributed-based methods attempted to acquire description features such as narrow eyes and oval faces~\cite {xia2012toward, zhang2014lift}.